 So should you go on record for the insurance company?
 While it is certainly understandable to want to handle the insurance companies on your own, there are many benefits to working with a lawyer.

-Hire a lawyer because:
+Hire a personal injury lawyer because:

 - Your lawyer can help you navigate the complex world of insurance claims.
 An attorney can help protect your rights if the insurance company attempts to lowball you or deny your claim altogether.